Energy-time entanglement, Elements of Reality, and Local Realism: Local realism only

 Again the bound is the mean value of the trivial bound 6 for the early coincidences and the chained-Bell bound 4 for the late coincidences.
-While the postselection does have an effect on the bound, the quantum-mechanical prediction still gives a violation; choosing the six directions $\pi/6$ apart in a plane in the order $\varphi$, $\alpha$, $\beta$, $\gamma$, $\delta$, $\epsilon$, will yield the quantum prediction
+While the postselection does have an effect on the bound, this case allows quantum mechanics to give a violation; choosing the six directions $\pi/6$ apart in a plane in the order $b_3$, $a_1$, $b_2$, $a_2$, $b_1$, $a_3$, will yield the quantum prediction

-There is no local realist model with setting-independent delays that gives the probabilities predicted by quantum mechanics.
-An experiment to test this is more difficult than an experiment to test Theorem 4, since it is less resilient to noise because the quantum violation is lower.
-The visibility needs to be 96.2\% which is demanding.
-This can be improved somewhat by adding terms to the Bell inequality (extending the ``chain,'' see Table~\ref{tab:1}), but the best possible bound is for 10 terms, at $94.6\%$.
+There is no local realist model with setting-independent delays that gives this value and we therefore have established a test for the Franson interferometer that is free of the postselection loophole.
+Performing this experiment is however more difficult than the one in Theorem\nobreakspace \ref {thm:localrealism} since the value in equation\nobreakspace \textup {(\ref {eq:braunstein-caves-qm})} is so close to the bound in inequality~(\ref {eq:braunstein-caves}).
+The visibility needs to be as high as 96.2\% which is demanding.
+By adding even more terms to inequality~(\ref {eq:braunstein-caves}) it is possible to slightly decrease this requirement to $94.6\%$.
+This minima is found when using ten terms, increasing the number of terms even more only increases the critical visibility.
+Table\nobreakspace \ref {tab:critical-visibility} lists visibility requirements for different number of terms.